fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 What are *hyphens*?
 We all know them, they look like this: -.
 They have multiple uses but a common one is to put it at the end of line when a work breaks onto the next line.
-These little marks improve legibility of the written text by adding more consistency to length of individual lines.
+These little marks improve legibility of the text by adding more consistency to length of individual lines.

 This has been automated for decades in text processors.
-It’s not known that well that it can be also used *on the web*.
-You can see it in action at this page.
+It’s not well known that it can be also used *on the web*.
+You can see it in action on this page.

-Use following CSS rule to turn it on:
+Use the following CSS rule to turn it on:

 ```css
 .hyphenate {